PacktPublishing/Cloud-Computing-Demystified-for-Aspiring-Professionals/Instructions/Chapter7/VNET/AWS/awsVPC_AllTasks.md

 ## Why?

-Technical and non-technical controls can be analyzed.
-In this case, we started our tutorial by understanding the importance of examining the cloud networking service resources before further development and testing.
-If approved, implement in production to securely host our organization's line of business application or service.
+Traditional and modern development projects still recommend technical and non-technical controls to be properly assessed.
+In this case, we started our tutorial by understanding the importance of analyzing the cloud networking service resources before further development.
+After a thorough but insightful analysis of our network resources, organizations can consider implementing thier line of business application or service in a VPC.

 ## Objectives